seasea19/portfolio_site/README.md

 ##To run the portfolio page:

-Go to your terminal/command prompt (install django using this command pip install django if you don't have it) and use this command python manage.py runserver.
+Go to your terminal/command prompt (install django using this command pip install django if you don't have it) and run this command python manage.py runserver.

 ## Links